Abeni18/TriPosNet/README.md

 # Results

 ### Results on UA-DETRAC
-- The trained TriPosNet model is available under
 - Prediction result from the trianed TriPosNet model is avaialble under : Prediction_result/UA-DETRAC
 - The summrized result is presented as follows